Boulders Beach - Penguins

 The boardwalks not only protect the environment and the penguins' habitat but also providing great viewing spots for capturing outstanding pictures of nesting penguins and their chicks.
 The area is a Marine Protected Area, you must follow the rules of Cape Peninsula National Park and never remove any marine life from the area.
 Respect the recommended 3 meters distance to these majestic birds, they have a strong beak and bite.
 However, the area around Boulders might be the only place in the world where people can swim amongst penguins.
 Nevertheless, the water temp is around 20°C in summer and 14°C during winter.
 You could also check for low tide, as there is more space at the beach during crowded times.

-- Take the train until station Simons Town and take a taxi or uber from here
+- Take the train until station Simons Town.
+Take a taxi or uber or walk 3 km from here.

-The pinker it gets the hotter it is
+The pinker the glands get the hotter it is - cooling down the blood

 - Weight 2-4 kg